-“One cup of plain, unsweetened milk gives you 12 grams of milk sugar and about 30 percent of your daily recommended amount of calcium, which is exactly what you get with the medium unsweetened cappuccino,” Yule suggests.
+"One cup of plain, unsweetened milk gives you 12 grams of milk sugar and about 30% of your daily recommended amount of calcium, which is exactly what you get with the medium unsweetened cappuccino," Yule says.
 Most of the drinks containing milk offer the option of skim or whole milk, she says, so be sure to pick skim to cut back on calories and saturated fat even further.

 McCafe Iced Caramel Mocha

-“If you are looking for a sweetened drink that doesn’t completely break the calorie bank, consider choosing this iced caramel mocha, as it’s the caramel drink that is the lowest in calories” Yule advises.
-It contains 160 calories and 23 grams of sugar, but only four percent of your daily recommended amount of calcium, meaning you don’t get as much milk as you do in the latte or cappuccino, she adds.
-And if you are wondering what the importance of not getting much milk as the latte or cappuccino, Yule says that it is recommended in the Dietary Guidelines that adults aim for three servings of dairy/calcium-fortified dairy alternatives daily, so choosing a drink with milk helps you toward that goal.
+"If you are looking for a sweetened drink that doesn't completely break the calorie bank, consider choosing this iced caramel mocha," Yule says.
+It contains 38 grams of sugar, but only 4% of your daily recommended amount of calcium, meaning you don't get as much milk as you do in the latte or cappuccino, she adds.
+And if you're wondering what the importance is of not getting much milk as the latte or cappuccino, Yule says that it is recommended in the Dietary Guidelines that adults aim for three servings of dairy/calcium-fortified dairy alternatives daily, so choosing a drink with milk helps you toward that goal.

 McCafe Iced French Vanilla Coffee

-“The Iced French Vanilla Coffee has 170 calories, 23 grams of sugar, and 4.5 grams of saturated fat,” Yule says.
-You also get a little calcium in this drink too, she adds.
+"The Iced French Vanilla Coffee has 170 calories, 23 grams of sugar, and 4.5 grams of saturated fat," Yule says.
+You also get a little calcium in this drink.

 McCafe French Vanilla Cappuccino

-“At 230 calories, the French Vanilla Cappuccino is not one of the lightest options on the best list, but it does give you 20 percent of your daily recommended amount of calcium and seven grams of protein,” Yule explains.
-It also contains fewer calories than a McDonald’s Hamburger, she notes, and contains less than half of the calories of the frappe drinks on the menu.
+"At 230 calories, the French Vanilla Cappuccino is not one of the lightest options on the best list, but it does give you 20% of your daily recommended amount of calcium and seven grams of protein," Yule says.
+It also contains fewer calories than a McDonald's Hamburger, she notes, and it contains less than half of the calories of the frappe drinks on the menu.

 Iced French Vanilla Latte

-“If plain black coffee just won’t do, this iced coffee order adds a little sugar and light cream for sweetness, while staying under 200 calories,” Yule notes.
+"If plain black coffee just won't do, this iced coffee order adds a little sugar and light cream for sweetness, while staying under 200 calories," Yule says.

 Iced Caramel Coffee

-“A medium iced caramel coffee adds caramel syrup and light cream, while keeping things under 200 calories,” Yule says.
-And as an added benefit, she explains that you will get 10 percent of your daily recommended amount of calcium.
-If you’re trying to stay away from dairy, you can also get your calcium from these calcium-rich vegetarian food sources.
+"A medium iced caramel coffee adds caramel syrup and light cream while keeping things under 200 calories," Yule says.
+You'll also get 10% of your daily recommended amount of calcium with this drink.
+If you're trying to stay away from dairy, you can also get your calcium from these calcium-rich vegetarian food sources.